 ![]() |

-The Crown Theatre opened in 1917.
+| The Crown Theatre opened in 1917.
 It was remodeled in 1926 as the Palace Theatre.
-In the late 1960s, it was remodeled and renamed the Crown Theatre.
-The facade looked like the 2007 photos shown above.
+In the late 1960s, it was remodeled again and renamed the Crown Theatre.
+The theatre closed in 2012.
 In 2019, the false front was removed and the original facade was restored.
-It is now a live performance venue.
-For more, see this website. [map]
+The building is now used for office space.
+The crown from the facade is displayed inside the Crown Antique Mall.
+For more, see this website. [map] |

 Danville: